 9. Enterprise-level functionality at SME prices: VoIP empowers SMEs with enterprise features like call centre functionality, omnichannel communication, and advanced statistics, all without the complex setups or high licensing costs.
 Improve customer service with call routing and gain insights with detailed statistics and quality management.

-10. No reliance on proprietary devices: Unlike traditional phone systems, VoIP doesn’t lock you into specific hardware.
+10. No reliance on proprietary devices: Unlike traditional business phone systems, VoIP doesn’t lock you into specific hardware.
 You can mix and match devices to suit your needs, ensuring you make full use of the latest technology.

 If you’re looking for more information on how dbfb can help your business switch to the cloud, then why not get in touch now?